miltosmac/SODA/README.md

 * [Multiple Time-Stepsp](#Multiple-Time-Steps)

 ### About
-This project introduces an architecture that optimizes Stencil Kernel Calculations and is offloaded to FPGAs with the use of High Level Synthesis tools (HLS).
+This project introduces an architecture that optimizes Stencil Kernel Calculations and is offloaded to FPGAs with the use of Vitis (Vivado) High Level Synthesis tool (HLS).

 ### Technologies
 Project is created with: